Technique of Midline Abdominal Incision Closure Among Surgical Trainees

 University of Nairobi, Kenya

-Correspondence to: Dr. Alex Muturi, P.O Box 14523, Nairobi; email: firstname.lastname@example.org
+Correspondence to: Dr. Alex Muturi; Email: firstname.lastname@example.org

-Background: Technique of abdominal wall closure (AAWC) determines wound related surgical complications.
-Residents in obstetrics & gynaecology and surgery departments perform most midline abdominal wall closure; we lack data on how it’s being done.
+Background: Technique of anterior abdominal wall closure (AAWC) determines wound-related surgical complications.
+Residents in obstetrics and gynecology and surgery departments perform most midline abdominal wall closure; data is lacking on how it is being done.
 This study identifies abdominal wall closure techniques used.
-Objective: To determine technique of midline abdominal wall closure amongst residents at a Kenyan tertiary hospital.
-Methodology: Descriptive study carried out from October 2015 to May 2016.
-Results were presented as frequencies, tables and pie charts.
-Results: 71 (35 surgical, 36 Ob Gyn) residents at the hospital completed a self-administered questionnaire.
-Knowledge on midline abdominal closure was acquired from medical officers (58.6%) or consultants before residency (28.6%).
-Absorbable suture was preferred for clean wounds by 75% of residents.
-70% used size 1 suture for fascial closure.
-Most residents 95.7% closed fascia in clean wound by continuous suturing.
+Methods: A descriptive study was carried out from October 2015 to May 2016.
+Results: 71 (35 surgical, 36 ObGyn) residents completed a self-administered questionnaire.
+Knowledge of midline abdominal closure was acquired from medical officers (58.6%) or consultants before residency (28.6%).
+Absorbable suture was preferred for clean wounds by 75% of residents; 70% used size 1 suture for fascial closure.
+Most residents (95.7%) closed fascia in clean wound by continuous suturing.
 Interrupted suturing was preferred in contaminated and dirty wounds.
-Half of the residents in both groups would close skin in contaminated wounds while 16% of surgery residents and 9.4% Ob Gyn will close skin in dirty wounds.
-Conclusion: There exists inconsistencies in anterior abdominal wall closure between groups of residents despite presence of clear guidelines.
-It’s important to harmonize the training on AAWC at the tertiary hospital.
+Half of the residents in both groups would close skin in contaminated wounds, while 16% of surgery and 9.4% ObGyn will close skin in dirty wounds.
+Conclusion: Inconsistencies exist in anterior abdominal wall closure between groups of residents despite presence of clear guidelines.
+It is important to harmonize training on AAWC at the tertiary hospital.

-Key words: Fascia closure, Midline incision, Wound complications
+Keywords: Abdominal closure, Midline incision, Wound complications

 Ann Afr Surg.
-2019; 17(2):***
+2020; 17(2):72-75